 - In the last year, JSENSE has started supporting parents of SEND children through training and group consultations with 39 being helped so far.

-- Through our Gershon Rothman Award funding scheme over three hundred children with special educational needs were helped to overcome their learning disabilities over a two year period.
-For the longer term, the awards supported the creation of the permanent Gershon Rothman SEN Centre at Manchester Mesivta School, funded T’mimei Lev and Torah Tots to invest in the latest interactive ipad tables for their SEN pupils, and enabled Beis Chinuch Lebanos Girls’ School to equip a special SEN Resource Room.
+- Through our Gershon Rothman Award funding scheme over three hundred children with special educational needs were helped over a two year period to develop, learn and acquire skills despite the barriers to their learning .
+For the longer term, the awards supported the creation of the permanent Gershon Rothman SEN Centre at Manchester Mesivta School, funded T’mimei Lev and Torah Tots to invest in the latest interactive ipad tables for their SEND pupils, and enabled Beis Chinuch Lebanos Girls’ School to equip a special SEND Resource Room.

 - OYY Lubavitch Boys’ School has been enabled to set up a much valued and affordable central support centre for all specialist SEND workers in Manchester’s Jewish schools and community.
 This is a prime example of Delamere’s encouragement of the sharing of scarce specialist resources.

-- Beis Malka Girls’ School were enabled to get extra specialist help to raise the literacy standards of about 20 SEN children who had been seriously struggling with basic reading skills.
+- Beis Malka Girls’ School were enabled to get extra specialist help to raise the literacy standards of about 20 SEND children who had been seriously struggling with basic reading skills.

 - By providing seed funding support for Kodesh Ability Tests in Greater Manchester Delamere played an important part in gaining wide acceptance for this radical new testing system for Jewish children, thereby helping critically with the early identification of children with learning disabilities which require special extra attention.